 Can a type of seaweed really be used to treat Alzheimer’s disease?
 Some scientists think so, and it’s even being tested in clinical trials today.
 Oligomannate is extracted from seaweed and can be used as a potential therapy for Alzheimer’s.
-It is being developed by Shanghai Green Valley Pharmaceuticals and is given conditional approval by China.
-Now, Oligomannate is in clinical trials in the U.S., Europe and other countries pending approval.
+It is being developed by Shanghai Green Valley Pharmaceuticals and has been given conditional approval by China.
+Oligomannate is in clinical trials in the U.S., Europe, and other countries, pending approval.

 So how does Oligomannate work to stop these proteins from forming plaque?

-In the preclinical studies, oligomannate was able to decrease the build up of beta-amyloid protein in the brain, which in turn can improve cognitive function.
+In the preclinical studies, oligomannate was able to decrease the build-up of beta-amyloid protein in the brain, which in turn can improve cognitive function.
 Furthermore, oligomannate may be able to regulate the connection between microbiomes from the gut to the brain, reduce harmful metabolites produced by these microbiomes, and lessen inflammation.
-All of which help to reduce the cause of Alzheimer’s disease.
+All of which help to reduce the symptoms of Alzheimer’s disease.

 Source: Alzheimer’s News Today